apache/stanbol/indexing/dbpedia/README.md

 # Indexer for the DBpedia dataset (see http://dbpedia.org/)

-This Tool creates local indexes of DBpedia to be used with the Stanbol Entityhub.
+This tool creates local indexes of DBpedia to be used with the Stanbol Entityhub.

 ## Building: